Racial Justice Action Steps in the Community:

---If you have kids in the district and you’ve never been to a PTO, now is the time!
+1) If you have kids in the district and you’ve never been to a PTO, now is the time!
+Be an advocate for Black and Brown students.

--Ask about the school’s equity goals and offer help if you can;
+3) Ask about the school’s equity goals and how you can help

--Ask how your school is integrating cultural awareness and diversity into its curriculum.
-Let teachers and staff know this matters!
+4) Ask how your school is integrating cultural awareness and diversity into its curriculum.

 --Ask your children’s teachers how they incorporate race and diversity into their lessons.
 Let them know you support multiple perspectives in curriculum.